Central Body Components

 • reference distance (equatorial radius of the Earth) = 6,378,137.0 m

-EGM96 Earth Gravity Model 1996, a geopotential model of the Earth consisting of spherical harmonic coefficients complete to degree and order 360.
+EGM96 Earth Gravity Model 1996 is a geopotential model of the Earth consisting of spherical harmonic coefficients complete to degree and order 360.
 Developed jointly by NGA (formerly known as NIMA), NASA Goddard and Ohio State University.

-GGM01C Grace Gravity Model 01C.
-Derived from Grace data combined with TEG4 information.
+GGM01C Grace Gravity Model 01C was derived from Grace data combined with TEG4 information.

-GGM02C Grace Gravity Model 02C.
-Derived from Grace data combined with TEG4 information.
+GGM02C Grace Gravity Model 02C was derived from Grace data combined with TEG4 information.

-JGM2 Joint Gravity Model version 2, a model that describes the Earth gravity field up to degree and order 70, developed by NASA/GSFC Space Geodesy Branch, the University of Texas Center for Space Research and CNES.
+JGM2 Joint Gravity Model version 2 is a model that describes the Earth gravity field up to degree and order 70, developed by NASA/GSFC Space Geodesy Branch, the University of Texas Center for Space Research and CNES.

-JGM3 Joint Gravity Model version 3, a model that describes the Earth gravity field up to degree and order 70, developed by the University of Texas and NASA/GSFC.
+JGM3 Joint Gravity Model version 3 is a model that describes the Earth gravity field up to degree and order 70, developed by the University of Texas and NASA/GSFC.

-WGS84 World Geodetic System 1984, an Earth-fixed reference frame, including:
+WGS84 World Geodetic System 1984 is an Earth-fixed reference frame, including:

-• its angular velocity and the earth mass that is included in the ellipsoid reference
+• angular velocity and earth mass that is included in the ellipsoid reference

 • secondary parameters defining a detailed gravity model of the Earth